FUT: Follicular Unit Transplant

 FUT surgery stands for follicular unit transplant surgery.
 This kind of surgery is for people who are losing their hair and want to have a full head of hair again.

 There are procedures out there that will simply give the appearance of more hair, however FUT surgery can actually give you hair in the spaces you need it most.
-Using donor follicles from hair on your head, a brand new head of hair can be created.Click Here to Receive Up to £2000 Off
+Using donor follicles from hair on your head, a brand new head of hair can be created.Click Here for Your Up to £2000 off Voucher

 What Does FUT Surgery Entail?